Adidas calls in fitness experts to revive Reebok

 After cutting the brand's 2015 sales target by a third last year, Adidas also took a 265 million euro ($358 million) writedown on its fourth quarter 2012 results.

 Now it is promoting Reebok as a fitness brand via a range of sponsorship deals and shoe launches.
-The strategy is not unlike a renewed emphasis on soccer deals, team sports and running products now underway at rival Puma (PUMG.DE).
+The strategy is not unlike a renewed emphasis on soccer deals, team sports and running products now underway at rival Puma.

 For Reebok, the effort appears to be paying off.
 When Adidas warned on its profit last month, analysts were quick to note that Reebok was, for once, not cited as a problem.